dashjoin/platform/dashjoin-docs/docs/security.md

 * query: select * from customer where region = ${tenant}
 * query parameter expression: { "tenant": "sales-south" in roles ? "south" : ("sales-north" in roles ? "north") }

+### User Dashboard

+As the platform admin, the user dashboard shows all the users that have already logged into the system, along with the time of the first and last login.
+This information can be used by app developers to implement billing mechanisms for their users respectively.